Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 Best for: La Croisette promenades, 5* hotels, historic old quarter, ferry and kayak trips to the Lérins Islands

-Walk toward the Croisette to see the palm-lined promenade and grand hotels, or head uphill into Le Suquet, the historic quarter overlooking the harbor, where you’ll also find small cafes and restaurants.
+I recommend a visit to Le Suquet, the historic quarter overlooking the harbor, where you’ll find small cafes and restaurants.
 You can also join a walking tour to learn more about the city’s history, beyond its film festival persona.

 📍From Cannes, ferries depart regularly for the Lérins Islands, making this an especially fun full-day Riviera outing from Nice.

-Departure station: Nice Ville
+🚏Departure station: Nice Ville

-Arrival station: Saint-Raphaël–Valescure
+🚏Arrival station: Saint-Raphaël–Valescure

 Train time: about 1 hour